liip/django-ansible/README.md

 * (optional) Let's Encrypt/certbot

 # Server setup
-* Setup a server with Ubuntu 16.04, Debian 8 or CentOS/RHEL 7
+* Setup a server with Ubuntu 16.04 or Debian 8
 * Create a user with passwordless sudo privileges
 * Generate a passwordless ssh key with `ssh-keygen`
 * Add the SSH public key to your git repository, e.g. as deploy key on GitLab/GitHub